Medieval longbowmen were a special class of medieval infantry archers who were experts in using longbows.

-The use of arrow and bows, of course, existed from the time immemorial.
-However, the medieval longbow was invented by the Welsh who used it against the England when the latter attacked the Welsh.
+The use of bows and arrows existed from time immemorial.
+However, the medieval longbow was invented by the Welsh who used it against England when the latter attacked the Welsh.

-Compared to the crossbow, medieval longbowmen required considerable training and skills for proper accuracy during the battle.
+Compared to the crossbow, medieval longbowmen required considerable training and skills for proper accuracy during battle.
 On the other hand, medieval longbowmen could shoot arrows at the rate of 10-12 arrows per minute, which was much higher than the crossbowmen.

 The use of a longbow required much more extensive training compared to the crossbow.
 Special places called “Butts” were used for the training of medieval longbowmen.

-The longbow is generally considered a British form of archery, although it was invented in the Wales and later adopted in England.
+The longbow is generally considered a British form of archery, although it was invented in Wales and later adopted in England.
 Extensive use of longbowmen was made during major medieval battles.

 Multiple positions and formations could be used for medieval longbowmen during battles.
 In the main, they could be either deployed on the flanks or sometimes to the front in which case they started the action.

 Other than the famous Battle of Crecy described above, medieval longbowmen were used in many other major battles.
-For instance, the Battle of Agincourt in 1415 saw heavy use of longbowmen.
+For instance, the Battle of Agincourt 1415 saw heavy use of longbowmen.

-Medieval longbowmen were a necessary part of every major battle during the medieval times.
+Medieval longbowmen were a necessary part of every major battle during medieval times.
 This was particularly true for England since the use of longbows was invented by the Welsh and it became widespread in England during the medieval times.

 Medieval longbowmen required extensive training and they could shoot arrows at a much higher rate compared to medieval crossbowmen.